menu

 Demographics

 The people who call Blue Point home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blue Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blue Point include Italian, Irish, German, English, and Polish.
+The greatest number of Blue Point residents report their race to be White, followed by Asian.
+Important ancestries of people in Blue Point include Italian, Irish, German, Polish, and English.

 The most common language spoken in Blue Point is English.
 Other important languages spoken here include Italian and Polish.